How You Can Help

 Participate in the Sponsor-a-Turtle program

 The Arizona Game and Fish Department Turtles Project utilizes technical equipment such as radio-transmitters, GPS units, and disease sampling gear to monitor tortoise populations statewide.
 By donating to the Turtles Project, you will help project biologists purchase this gear so that they may continue to plan and implement conservation and management.
 Download the Sponsor-a-Turtle Program here, or make a donation by texting TURTLE to 41444.

 Practice responsible OHV use

 Using off-highway vehicles (OHVs) in unauthorized areas can result in loss and degradation of tortoise habitat.
 Please stay on roads and trails and do not trample vegetation.

-For more information on desert tortoises, email TurtlesProject@azgfd.gov.
+For more information on wild desert tortoises, email TurtlesProject@azgfd.gov.